 Andrew Wade is a faculty member for the International Honors Program “Cities in the 21st Century” — a comparative cities course that critically investigates urban issues in New Orleans, São Paulo, Cape Town and Hanoi.
 His research addresses the spatial consequences of development and planning policy, as well as unconventional applications of design thinking.
 He has consulted for the strategy and design practice 00:/ in London and authored a case study on sustainable housing for the United Nations Environment Programme.
 He completed his education at the McGill University School of Architecture and the UCL Development Planning Unit.
 He is now based in New York City.
 Follow him on Twitter @taylorwade.

-Polis welcomes submissions from people of all backgrounds.
-Submitted pieces should relate to cities, broadly speaking, and can include text (less than 1,500 words), images, audio, video or a combination of these.
+Submissions to Polis should relate to cities, broadly speaking.
 We don’t accept material that is commercial or propagandistic, or that is already online.
-Posts are edited for clarity and consistency.
-Include at least one image (with credits) and a self-description of one or two sentences.
-Please send submissions to firstname.lastname@example.org.
+We edit posts for accuracy and readability.
+Please include at least one image, with credits, and a self-description of one or two sentences.
+You can send submissions anytime to firstname.lastname@example.org.